papicella/cli-snyk-getting-started/README.md

 At some point you will need to ignore vulnerabilities in this example lets ignore mall H2 vulnerabilities.

-- First lets just show the h2 vulnerabilities as per a command as follows.
+- First lets just show the h2 vulnerabilities as per a command as follows "**snyk test --org=getting-started-cli | grep h2**"

 ```shell
 $ snyk test --org=getting-started-cli | grep h2